 Where Should You Display Your Artist Bio?

-Your website should have two places where your bio features.
+Your personal website should have two places where your professional bio features prominently.
 The obvious About Me’page and at the top of your sidebar.
 I have mine on my homepage and on each blog post.

 Introduce yourself by name just as you would to someone in real life.
 Write in the first person.
 This snippet is from you to the reader.
-You are trying to connect.
+You are trying to connect on a personal level.

-Put your Artist Bio on all your social media accounts and print out your About Me page to display it alongside your artwork in art fairs.
+Put your Artist Bio on all your social media platforms and print out your biography page to display it alongside your artwork in art fairs.